-Sr. No. Topics No. of periods One vilambit Khayal with simple elaborations and few tanas in any one of the prescribed Ragas.
-18 One Drut Khayal with simple elaboration and few tanas in the following Ragas- Bihag, Bhairavi and Bhimpalasi.
-40 3.
-One Dhrupad with Dugun in any one of the prescribed Ragas.
-12 4.
-One Devotional Songs.
-10 5.
-Ability to recognize the prescribed Ragas from the phrases of Swaras rendered by the Examiner.
-05 Recitation of the Thekas of Teentala, Chautala and Ektala with Dugun and Chaugun, keeping Tala with hand beats.
-15
+17.00 1.
+One Vilambit Khayal with simple elaborations and few tanas in any one of the prescribed Ragas.
+2. One Drut Khayal with simple elaboration and few tanas in the following Ragas: Bihag, Bhairavi and Bhimpalasi.
+3. One Dhrupad with Dugun in any one of theprescribed Ragas.
+4. One Devotional Song.
+5. Ability to recognize the prescribed Ragas from the phrases of Swaras rendered by the Examiner.
+6. Recitation of the Thekas of Teentala, Chautala and Ektala with Dugun and Chaugun, keeping Tala with hand beats.